docker/docs/content/language/c-plus-plus/containerize.md

 ## Prerequisites

-* You have a [git client](https://git-scm.com/downloads).
-The examples in this section use a command-line based git client, but you can use any client.
+* You have a [Git client](https://git-scm.com/downloads).
+The examples in this section use a command-line based Git client, but you can use any client.

 ## Overview